codeforkansascity/reusefull/README.md

 Road Map

-* (in progress) site content--Leslie
-* Design site--Dave LaCrone
+* Implement site--Version 1.0 launched
-* Create issues that can be followed to implement
+* Create issues for enhancements
+* Design pages affected by enhancements
-* Implement
+* Update site
+* Promote site to organizations, schools and churches

 What we need

 * Front end designer for site design

+* WordPress developers

-* Drupal developer
+* Android app developer

-* Nonprofit professionals who can test site and sign organizations up for beta version
+* Organizations, schools and churches to sign up

 * Charity-minded people who can test site from donor perspective

-* Marketing person to encourage use once site is live
+* Marketing person to promote site to donors and nonprofits

 How to help